osmanmuglu/Portfolio-Data-Engineering/README.md

 ### <b>Project 3 - Azure Data Factory:</b>

-<b>For this project a data platform is build for reporting and prediction of covid-19 outbreak.
+<b>Project 1 - Covid-19</b> For this project a data platform is build for reporting and prediction of covid-19 outbreak.
 Data is ectracted, transformed and loaded from a HTTP source and a file within Azure blob storage.
 In this project sevral data pipelines have been setup in order to schedule data movement and transformation activities.
 Also, in this project I show CI / CD skills.
-In this project I used Azure Data Factory, Databricks, Data Flow, and Azure DevOps.</b>
+In this project I used Azure Data Factory, Databricks, Data Flow, and Azure DevOps.
+You can check the PDF file in order to see how the project is done or check the folders.
+Every step is in chronological order.